-In the world of apprenticeship standards, the gateway is the door between the two core stages of the apprenticeship.
+In the world of apprenticeships, the gateway is the door between the apprenticeship training and the end-point assessment.

 Knowing when an apprentice is gateway-ready is much more than simply checking the apprentice has obtained all the mandatory requirements outlined in the assessment plan (although this is important).
-It’s about the employer being convinced that the apprentice is at the level of competence set out in the standard and are prepared for the end-point assessment, so they can claim that competency.
+It’s about the employer, apprentice and training provider being convinced that the apprentice is at the level of competence set out in the standard and are prepared for the end-point assessment, so they can claim that competency.

 Let’s start with the mandatory gateway requirements